Skip to Main Content

 How do production designers work with Hungarian heritage architecture?

-Our production designers have extensive experience working with Hungary's protected heritage sites, including Budapest's Danube banks and Buda Castle quarter, the Hollókő Village, and the Tokaj Wine Region.
-They understand heritage permit requirements and coordinate with local authorities on filming protocols.
+Here is what that looks like on the ground.
+Our production designers have extensive experience working with Hungary's covered heritage sites.
+This includes Budapest's Danube banks and Buda Castle quarter, the Hollókő Village, and the Tokaj Wine Region.
+They know heritage permit needs and set up with local authorities on filming protocols.

 Can you handle both studio builds and locations?

+Here is how the picture comes together.
 Yes, our production designers excel at combining studio construction at Korda Studios and Origo Studios with practical locations across Hungary.
-Budapest regularly doubles for other European capitals, and our designers plan builds that integrate seamlessly with location work.
+Budapest often doubles for other European capitals.
+Our designers plan builds that integrate seamlessly with location work.

 What about period productions in Hungary?

+Here is what we have to work with.
 Our production designers have extensive experience with historical periods, drawing on Hungary's Ottoman, Habsburg, and Art Nouveau architectural legacy.
-Budapest's diverse architecture doubles convincingly for period Berlin, Vienna, Paris, and Moscow, with access to research archives and period specialists.
+Budapest's varied build style doubles convincingly for period Berlin, Vienna, Paris, and Moscow, with access to research archives and period pros.

 Do you provide the full art department?

 Yes, we can staff complete art departments scaled to your production.
-This includes art directors, set decorators, prop masters, construction coordinators, and all supporting roles sourced from Hungary's highly experienced English-speaking crew base.
+This has art directors, set decorators, prop masters, construction coordinators, and all supporting roles sourced from Hungary's highly skilled English-speaking crew base.

 How do production designers work with other departments?